 We reserve the right to cancel a learning activity if an adequate number of advanced registrations are not received, or if unforeseen/unexpected circumstances occur.
 In the event of a cancellation by the Center, registrants will receive either a full refund or a credit towards an upcoming learning activity.

-AASE is confident that you will be happy with our programs.
-In the unlikely event you should wish to cancel, you may request cancellation in writing, email is preferred.
+American Academy is confident that you will be happy with our programs.
+In the unlikely event, if you wish to cancel, you may request cancellation in writing, email is preferred.

 - If enrollment cancellation is requested within five (5) days from midnight of the day on which the enrollment agreement is signed, the school will issue a refund in full minus the nonrefundable registration fee.